Pumahawk/simpl-monorepo/docs/test-automation.md

 1. **Write Feature Files**
    - Each feature represents a Jira story.
-   - Each scenario represents an Accepted Criteria (AC).
+   - Each scenario represents an Acceptance Criteria (AC).
    - Feature files are written in Gherkin syntax.

 2. **Run Tests with Cucumber**